AdomiPanda/deadplayerlist/README.md

 IF YOU FIND ANY BUGS IN THE CODE/PLUGIN REPORT TO _adomi ON DISCORD!

-If you visited the "config.yml" file you know that the plugin using custome HEX code for the msg :D to edit the msg you will need to put # and then the number if you want to make the msg bold do #number/s&l and the msg will be bold
+If you visited the "config.yml" file you probably know that the plugin using custome HEX code for the msg :D to edit the msg you will need to put # and then the number if you want to make the msg bold do #number/s&l and the msg will be bold

 if you want normal minecraft colors you can just use # and the one number and not numbers